Holidays to New Zealand

 You can either fly or take the ferry between New Zealand’s North and South Islands.
 The flight from Auckland to Christchurch takes around 1 hour 20 minutes and the flight from Auckland to Wellington around 50 minutes.

 The Interislander Ferry takes around 3 hours to sail between Wellington and Picton, across the Cook Strait.
 There are normally three departures a day in either direction and booking in advance is recommended.
 If travelling by rental car, you leave your vehicle at the ferry terminal and pick up a new one on the other side.
 If travelling by motorhome you keep your vehicle with you.

 Plan Your New Zealand Holiday

 At Freedom Destinations, we have been creating tailor made New Zealand holidays for over 20 years.
-Whether you are looking to travel in 2021 or 2022, we can help you put your plans in place.
+Whether you are looking to travel this year, in 2022 or 2023, we can help you put your plans in place.

 All of our team are certified NZ Specialists with the New Zealand Tourism Board, and have either lived or travelled extensively in the country.
 They would be pleased to share their recommendations and travel advice and help plan an unforgettable holiday to New Zealand.